-John is studying the final academic year of their course which was scheduled to end on 14 June 2025.
-John's HE provider submits a CoC confirming that the course has been extended to 22 August 2025 and they will be engaged with the course up to this point.
+John is studying the final academic year of their course which was scheduled to end on 14 June 2024.
+John's HEP submits a CoC confirming that the course has been extended to the 23 August 2024 and they will be engaged with the course up to this point.
 As John has applied for means tested support and is required to undertake the course for a period exceeding 30 weeks and 3 days in an academic year, they can be considered for extra weeks support.